tamhinsf/Azure4Alexa/README.md

 * OnLaunchAsync is run when a user invokes your custom skill without an intent
 * OnIntentAsync is run when a user invokes your custom skill with a specific intent

-As a single skill may have multiple intents, it's up to you to parse the incoming value provided to you (intentName) and map it to a corresponding function.
+As a single skill may have multiple intents, it's up to you to parse the incoming value provided to you (intentName) within OnIntentAsync and map it to a corresponding function.

 * Each of these four methods above return a SpeechletResponse object, which is defined in AlexaSkillsSet.NET
-* Within AlexaUtils.cs, we've defined SimpleIntentResponse class, which you can pass to SimpleIntentResponse, which will return a SpeechletResponse object.
+* Within AlexaUtils.cs, we've defined SimpleIntentResponse class, which you can pass to BuildSpeechletResponse, which will return a SpeechletResponse object.
 * At minimum, an instance of SimpleIntentResponse requires one and only one variable to be set: cardText.
 This is the value of the string seen in the Alexa companion app and will be spoken back to the user unless you assign a string to ssmlString.

-GetOnLaunchAsyncResult within AlexaSpeechletAsync.cs is called by OnLaunchAsync, and therefore run whenver a user invokes your custom skill without an intent.
+GetOnLaunchAsyncResult is called by OnLaunchAsync, and therefore run whenver a user invokes your custom skill without an intent (i.e. Alexa, ask <Invocation Name> for help).
 It demonstrates how to use SpeechletResponse, BuildSpeechletResponse, and SimpleIntentResponse together in the simplest manner.

     private SpeechletResponse GetOnLaunchAsyncResult(Session session)
         {